Community Preservation Committee

 The list can be found on the CPC’s website, www.hamiltonma.gov/CPC, and in the Community Preservation Plan.

-The CPC holds an open public meeting on the second Thursday of the month at 7:00 PM.
+The CPC holds an open public meeting on the second Thursday of the month at 7 PM.
+Check the town calendar for the most up to date scheduling or email CPC Coordinator Cyndi Farrell at [email protected]

 Yes, members of the public may speak at CPC meetings.
 The CPC’s operating procedures describe under “conduct of meetings” that: “Public comment will be taken for each agenda item.
 Before speaking, members of the public must be acknowledged by the Chair.
 The Chair may impose time limits on public comment when necessary.
 Order and decorum shall be observed by everyone present at the meeting.
 Committee members and members of the public are prohibited from interrupting others and from making personal, impertinent, threatening, or profane remarks.”